-Suicide is a complex public health challenge involving many biological, psychological, social, and cultural determinants.67 Several theories about why people die by suicide seek to explain how multiple factors may increase risk in the context of profound emotional suffering.
-According to one predominant theory, the Interpersonal Theory for Suicide, three components must align to predict risk for suicide or a serious suicide attempt: thwarted belongingness, perceived burdensomeness, and acquired capability for lethal self-injury.68
+Suicide is a complex public health challenge involving many biological, psychological, social, and cultural determinants.
+Several theories about why people die by suicide seek to explain how multiple factors may increase risk in the context of profound emotional suffering.
+According to the Interpersonal Theory for Suicide, three components must align to predict risk for suicide or a serious suicide attempt: thwarted belongingness, perceived burdensomeness, and acquired capability for lethal self-injury.